Recycling Tip: Bottle Caps

 Caps might seem too small to matter - until you discover 1,000,000 plastic bottles (and caps) are consumed every minute.
 Gulp.

 Take a look at what Butler Elementry accomplished through recycling the humble cap.
-They set out to teach students about taking care of the Earth and each other.
-And they got more than they'd hoped for.
+They set out to teach students about taking care of the Earth and each other - and got more than they'd hoped for.

 image: ©Homer CCSD 33C photo